Moment of Indiscretion: Cast

-Production

-Two discrepancies occur in the film.
-First, Janet Miller positively identifies the murderer and tells the police she'll never forget his face; yet, when witnessing the murder, she only ever sees his back – just as her character is depicted in the theatrical release poster.
-Second, the film was made and set in 1958; yet the pawnshop ticket, which provides the final evidence of an event which was supposed to have occurred just a few months before is dated "February 1956".

 Critical reception

 The Monthly Film Bulletin wrote: "This low-budget thriller lacks all conviction and vitality, and the valiant acting of the cast is unable to overcome the handicap of a feeble script.
 Direction makes no attempt to compensate for the deficiencies of the material, but is otherwise adequate to the demands of unambitious second feature production."

+Picturegoer wrote: "As an argument against deceiving your husband, this inept thriller may have some value....
+It rates one star for its few suspenseful moments."

+Picture Show called the film a "well acted and directed drama."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "poor", writing: "Inept thriller, passably acted but weakly written."